Alchemy PsychotherapyAlchemy

 What is Internal Family Systems therapy?

 IFS is a model of psychotherapy developed by Richard Schwartz in the early 1980s while he was a family therapist at the Institute for Juvenile Research in Chicago.
-Working with clients who had eating disorders and trauma, he noticed they consistently described their internal experience as different "parts" of themselves, each with distinct voices, motivations, and emotional responses.
+Working with clients who had eating disorders and trauma, he noticed they consistently described their internal experience as different parts of themselves, each with distinct voices, motivations, and emotional responses.
 Rather than treating those parts as symptoms to be eliminated, Schwartz began engaging them directly.
-The clinical results were strong enough to organize into a formal approach.

 In short, IFS is a structured way of working with the inner system that already exists, rather than fighting against it.

 In IFS, a part is a subpersonality with its own viewpoint, history, and emotional repertoire.
-Parts are not pathological.
-They are how the mind organizes complex experience over time.
+Parts are not pathological; they're how the mind organizes complex experience over time.
 Schwartz grouped parts into two functional categories.

 Protectors are the parts working to manage the system.
 Managers are proactive, planning and controlling daily life to keep painful material from surfacing.
 Firefighters are reactive, stepping in when pain breaks through anyway, often through distraction, numbing, or impulsive behavior.

-Exiles are the parts carrying the original pain.
-These are typically younger parts that experienced overwhelming events and were sealed off from awareness so the rest of the system could function.
-They hold the burdens, the painful beliefs and emotions that the protectors are working hard to keep contained.
+Exiles are the parts carrying the original pain — typically younger parts that experienced overwhelming events and were sealed off from awareness so the rest of the system could function.
+They hold the painful beliefs and emotions the protectors work hard to contain.

 The Self is the part of you that is not a part.
-It is the seat of compassion, curiosity, and calm that all clients have access to, regardless of how loud their protectors are.
+It's the seat of compassion, curiosity, and calm that all clients have access to, regardless of how loud their protectors are.
 The work of IFS is helping clients lead from Self.

 What happens in an IFS session?

 A typical session begins with whatever a client brings in: anxiety, a recent conflict, a stuck pattern, a difficult emotion.
 Rather than analyzing the content directly, I help the client notice which part of them is showing up in response to it.
-We might find a manager that is exhausted from holding things together, or a firefighter that wants to numb out, or a younger exile that has been activated by something recent.
+We might find a manager exhausted from holding things together, a firefighter that wants to numb out, or a younger exile activated by something recent.

 What conditions does IFS work well for?

-IFS works well for conditions where the central clinical challenge is the relationship between the person and their own internal experience.
-Complex trauma is the clearest indication.
-Childhood trauma typically produces a system of protective parts that have been working overtime for years, and IFS gives clients a way to engage those parts respectfully rather than overriding them.
+IFS works well for conditions where the central challenge is the relationship between the person and their own internal experience.
+Complex trauma is the clearest indication: childhood trauma typically produces a system of protective parts that have been working overtime for years, and IFS gives clients a way to engage those parts respectfully rather than overriding them.

-It also fits well for anxiety presentations driven by overactive manager parts, depression maintained by inner critics and shame-based exiles, burnout shaped by manager parts running at unsustainable capacity for years, and substance use where firefighter parts have taken on the job of regulating pain through external means.
+It also fits anxiety presentations driven by overactive manager parts, depression maintained by inner critics and shame-based exiles, burnout shaped by manager parts running at unsustainable capacity, and substance use where firefighter parts have taken on the job of regulating pain through external means.

 I often use IFS alongside Somatic Experiencing when a client's protective system has settled deeply into the body.
-IFS is generally not the first choice for acute crisis stabilization, active psychosis, or severe untreated dissociation.
-In those situations, the system needs different scaffolding before parts work makes clinical sense.
+IFS is generally not the first choice for acute crisis stabilization, active psychosis, or severe untreated dissociation; in those situations the system needs different scaffolding first.
 With dissociation in particular, careful pacing is non-negotiable.

 How is IFS different from CBT or talk therapy?